What are Albrecht’s Four Types of Stress

 Encounter Stress

-Learning the four forms of stress and how to cope with them can go a long way toward helping you eliminate them from your professional life.
-They are not the source of all workplace stress, but they account for a significant percentage of our stress.
-It’s vital to remember that stress is unavoidable and that you or your colleagues are stressed isn’t a problem in and of itself.
-What matters most is that stress is recognized and addressed as soon as feasible.
+Learning the four types of stress and how to manage them can take you a long way towards eliminating them from your work life.
+They are not the cause of all workplace stress, but they contribute to a large percentage of our stress.
+It’s important to keep in mind that stress is inevitable and that you or your colleagues are stressed is not an issue in itself.
+Most important is that stress is identified and treated as soon as possible.